reliablerascal/commute_hills/README.md

 * Calculated summary stats (calories, distance, and effort as calories/distance) for Riverside vs. Broadway by segment

 ## Data Quirks and Other E-Varmints Standing in My Righteous Path
 As mentioned above, erroneous altitude readings on Riverside were problematic and time-consuming to address.
+My assumption had been that altitude data would be measured/recorded, not looked up from a potentially erroneous (or improperly keyed) data source.

 I considered using GeoPandas to look up street addresses, but (aside from running into problems with installation) my sense is that this wouldn't solve the problem because there are no residences or businesses on the Riverside bridges.
 Ultimately, manually collecting data points in Google Earth for each intersection between 136th and 129th (see picture below)  proved to be the most expedient approach.

 <img src="./images/riverside_125_satellite.png" width=50%>